steledama/lac/README.md

 # LAC

 [Zabbix](https://www.zabbix.com/) is an enterprise-class open source distributed monitoring solution.
 LAC is a SNMP agent for monitoring Zabbix hosts over different networks mainly designed for monitoring MultiFunctionPrinters usage and supplies.
+Get started:

-You can start downloading the installer from here.
+1. You can [download the installer now from here](https://github.com/steledama/lac/blob/master/win/LAC_setup.exe) to install the agent.
+2. [Configure the zabbix server]([#configureZabbix) to comunicate with the agent.

 ## What LAC does